aabhay007/password-magic/README.md

 # Password Magic

 Password Magic is a Python package for generating, validating, and checking the strength of passwords.
+If you want to create your own packages visit pypi.org

 ## Features